Ventricular hypertrophy: Physiology

+Research

+Androgens, especially dihydrotestosterone (DHT), are active in the ventricle and promote hypertrophy.
+Researchers are investigating the potential for finasteride—a drug that inhibits the synthesis of DHT—to reduce hypertrophy.

 Mechanics of cardiac growth

 As described in the previous section, it is believed that the eccentric hypertrophy is induced by volume-overload and that the concentric hypertrophy is induced by pressure-overload.
 Biomechanical approaches have been adopted to investigate the progression of cardiac hypertrophy for these two different types.